 Looking for a job is as hard as looking for a needle in a haystack.
+Know that you need to know how social media profiles can hurt you.
 Most employers want experience but what experience do you have if you are a fresh graduate?

 Sometimes too they tell you that you are overqualified for the job especially if you have a Master’s Degree, especially a Doctorate.

 The most difficult reason employers give to job seekers is probably also something you do not expect but chances are it is what makes or breaks you.

 And that is your social media accounts.
 Sure, it seems harmless but one tweet or one post can actually harm your chances of getting hired.

 Some ways that your social profiles can HURT job opportunities